pusher/atom-pair/README.md

 But if there are any features you find lacking, feel more than welcome to [get in touch](<mailto:jamie@pusher.com>).

-## To Do

-* Allow sharing of whole directories.
-* Fix issues users have been having with snippets

 ## Credits

 This project is owned and maintained by [@jpatel531](http://github.com/jpatel531), a developer at [Pusher](http://pusher.com).